-All medications must be hand delivered by the parent or guardian to the unlicensed medication assistant or nurse.
+All medications must be hand delivered by the parent or guardian to the-nurse.
 This includes all students who "Self-Administer" and/or "Self Carry" medications.
 The nurse must verify all orders before students are allowed to carry and self-administer their medications.
 The nurse or certified medication assistant will count all controlled substances in the presence of the parent or guardian.
 Students are not allowed to carry medication on them while at school without proper physician orders giving permission to carry medication.
+The student is not allowed to "self-carry" a controlled substance.
+This medication will be kept in the nurse's office.